-Policy 8.3.2: Research the feasibility of establishing an Education Facilities Benefit school facilities.
+Research the feasibility of establishing an Education Facilities Benefit Districts (EFBDs) within the City as a mechanism to supply needed school facilities.

-Districts (EFBDs) within the City as a mechanism to supply needed that are funded through private businesses, non-profit agencies, and/or the City.
+Investigate opportunities for creating charter schools within the City that are funded through private businesses, non-profit agencies, and/or the City.

-Policy 8.3.3: Investigate opportunities for creating charter schools within the City methods to apply at the development approval stage to ensure that charter schools in the City remain in operation, or if forced to close, an alternative plan is triggered to make sure the quality and size of the school is replicated in another nearby location.
+Work closely with the School Board to investigate requirements and methods to apply at the development approval stage to ensure that charter schools in the City remain in operation, or if forced to close, an alternative plan is triggered to make sure the quality and size of the school is replicated in another nearby location.